 A concept well understood by our organisation is that with time we will be able to rebuild the state, and that success is not immediate with such large scale disasters.
 Therefore, to this day, HFH Nepal continues to support distressed families affected by the Earthquake in the region.

-Pictured above in KAVRE, NEPAL (05/25/2019) Rohan B.K. aged 6, stands inside the new home that he shares with his family.
-Rohan’s family partnered with Habitat for Humanity Nepal to rebuild their home after it was destroyed during the 2015 Nepal earthquake.
+Pictured above in KAVRE, NEPAL (05/25/2019).
+Rohan B.K. aged 6, stands inside the new home that he shares with his family.
+Rohan’s family partnered with Habitat for Humanity to rebuild their home that was destroyed during the 2015 Gorkha earthquake.

-Rohan and his family safely survived the 2015 Nepal earthquake, but their home and food stocks were destroyed.
+Rohan and his family safely survived the 2015 Nepal earthquake but their home and food stocks were destroyed.
 His grandmother, Goma, owned their land but was overwhelmed at the prospect of rebuilding.
-Habitat Nepal helped Goma prepare documents and apply for grants, then helped construct their new home.
+Habitat Nepal helped Goma prepare documents and apply for grants.
+She then helped construct their new home.
 “Without the support from Habitat, I could not have imagined building a permanent house,” Goma says.
 Your support makes sure that more families like Rohan’s can rebuild and recover.

-With appreciation of our success should also come realisation of the road yet to come, for our organisation is striving for the utmost inclusion in all of our projects.
-Understanding and revising our current plans to improve the scalability and outreach of our project is a main focus, alongside reinforcing gender and social inclusion to ensure that it remains an integral part of this process.
+With appreciation of our success should also come realisation of the road yet to come.
+Our organisation is striving for the utmost inclusion in all of our projects.
+Understanding and revising our current plans to improve the scalability and outreach of our project is a main focus.
+Alongside this, reinforcing gender and social inclusion to ensure that it remains an integral part of this process is important.

 Despite these challenges, HFH Nepal will continue to support the conflict-stricken region with the renewed energy and positivity that the locals bring.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.